3lswear/minirt_/README.md

 `Q` /`ESC`to quit,

-`SPACE` to switch cameras if there are any.
+`SPACE` to switch cameras if there are more than one.

 **Some demo scenes are located in `maps` folder.**